Nickelodeon Group

-Nickelodeon Group (also known as Nickelodeon Networks Inc. and as its family distribution name Paramount Kids and Family Group, or simply Nickelodeon or Nick), is an American company, as a children’s and family entertainment arm of Paramount Skydance Corporation through its Paramount Media Networks division that oversees cable television channels (including its flagship service Nickelodeon).
+The Nickelodeon Group, also known as Nickelodeon Networks Inc. and Paramount Kids and Family Group, is the children's and family entertainment division of the Paramount Media Networks division of Paramount Skydance that oversees the operations of cable television channel Nickelodeon and its derivative channels and services.
+It was created in 2002.

 History

 2002–2009

 Nickelodeon Group was founded in 2002, after MTV Networks (now Paramount Media Networks) merged the business operations of Nickelodeon, Nick at Nite and Nicktoons into one division.

 On January 4, 2006, Herb Scannell resigned from Nickelodeon.
-Cyma Zarghami was appointed in his place as president of the newly formed Kids & Family Group, which included Nickelodeon, Nick at Nite, Noggin, The N, Nicktoons Network, TV Land, CMT, and CMT Pure Country.
+Cyma Zarghami was appointed in his place as president of the newly formed Kids & Family Group, which included Nickelodeon, Nick at Nite, Noggin, The N, Nicktoons Network, TV Land, CMT and CMT Pure Country.

 In 2007, Nickelodeon entered into a four-year development deal with Sony Music to produce music-themed TV shows for the network, to help fund and launch tie-in albums, and to produce original soundtrack songs that could be released as singles.
 The Naked Brothers Band, a rock-mockumentary series of a pre-teenage rock band led by two real-life brothers who write and perform the songs, ran from 2007 to 2009; it was successful for children in the 6–11 age group.
-By February 2007, the band's song "Crazy Car" had appeared on the Billboard Hot 100, and the soundtrack albums from the first two seasons, each of which signed to Columbia Records, appeared on the Billboard 200.
+By February 2007, the band's song "Crazy Car" had appeared on the Billboard Hot 100, and the soundtrack albums from the first two seasons, each of which signed to Sony Music's own Columbia Records, appeared on the Billboard 200.
 The only greenlit series produced under the Sony Music partnership, Victorious, ran from 2010 to 2013.
 A similar hit music-themed sitcom Big Time Rush ran from 2009 to 2013, and featured a similar partnership with Columbia Records; however, Columbia was only involved with the show's music, and Sony Music became involved with the series' production midway through its first season.
 It became Nickelodeon's second-most successful live-action show of all time after iCarly; the Big Time Rush episode "Big Time School of Rocque" was viewed by 6.8 million viewers for its premiere on January 18, 2010, setting a new record as the highest-rated live action series premiere in the channel's history.